RobDWaller/robdwaller.github.io/_posts/2018-02-01-three-tips-tech-team-management.md

 - Jurgen Klopp
 - Jose Mourinho

-Answer: none of them were particularly good at football.
+Answer: none of them were particularly good at football, at least not exceptional.
 They are though some of the most decorated managers in the game.
-The theory goes that average football players make better managers because the emphasise better with average players and can therefore get more out of them.
+The theory goes that average football players make better managers because they emphasise better with average players and can therefore get more out of them.
 Great players by contrast often can't comprehend why less capable players can't do what they can.

 There is of course exceptions to every rule and Johan Cruyff is one of those.
-Cruyff was not only one the greatest footballers of all time, big also one of the greatest managers too.
+Cruyff was not only one of the greatest footballers of all time, but also one of the greatest managers too.
 He is widely regarded as the most influential footballer of all time.

 Even Cruyff admits though that management is about far more than technical skill.
-That it is impprtant to understand what you are good at
+That it is impprtant to understand what you are good at and what you are not and that you can aquire the skills you need from others.

+Cruyff highlights that one of the key skills of a good managers is to spot and deploy talent in the right places.
+As a tech manager you should remember you can always hire the developers who have the skills you don't.

+I'd really suggest reading Cryuff's biography, whether you like football or not.
+It is a wonderful treatise on a great man and the principles of good management.
+In addition some history is also useful the Estate Manager in Xenophon's conversations with Socrates is useful along with the Prince by Machiavelli.
+And possibly even Ethics by Aristotle.

 ### Mistakes Will Happen

-This is simple, you will make mistakes.
+This is simple, when you begin your career as a manager you will make mistakes.
 If it's your first management role you won't necessarilly know how to respond to every situation.
 You will make mistakes, it's ok, note them down for next time and move on.

-### Learn to Compromise

 ### Expect the Unexpected

-No one can write a precise guide to management.
-Simply expect and be prepared for the unexpected.
+No one can write a precise guide to management so expect and be prepared for the unexpected.

 You might be running a tech team and you may have a lot of experience dealng with technical problems.
-When you become a manager though you're going to have to deal with a whole array of issues that outside your technical expertise.
+When you become a manager though you're going to have to deal with a whole array of issues that sit outside your technical expertise.

 You will be exposed to people's personal issues; looking after their mental health; team members clumsy attempts at office rommances; inter-team arguments; a whole array of issues.

 Expect this and be prepared to deal with these issues in as measured and sensitive manner as possible.

+### Learn to Compromise